 - Your newborn baby is much bigger than ours.

-Possessive pronouns can be used as either subject or object:
+Possessive pronouns are used either as subject or object